Gliwice: 20th century

-An attack on a radio station in Gleiwitz on 31 August 1939, staged by the German secret police, served as a pretext, devised by Reinhard Heydrich under orders from Hitler, for Nazi Germany to invade Poland, which marked the start of the Second World War.

-Shortly after the outbreak of World War II, on 4 September 1939, the Einsatzgruppe I entered the city to commit atrocities against Poles.
+The Gleiwitz incident was a false-flag attack on a radio station in Gleiwitz on 31 August 1939, staged by the German secret police, which served as a pretext, devised by Reinhard Heydrich under orders from Hitler, for Nazi Germany to invade Poland, and which marked the start of the Second World War.
+Shortly after the outbreak of the war, on 4 September 1939, the Einsatzgruppe I entered the city to commit atrocities against Poles.
 After the invasion of Poland, the assets of local Polish banks were confiscated by Germany.
 The Germans formed a Kampfgruppe unit in the city.
 It was also the cremation site of many of around 750 Poles murdered in Katowice in September 1939.

+In early 1940, the advanced shaped charge explosive developed for the attack on Fort Ében-Émael as part of the Blitzkrieg attack on the Maginot Line on 10 May 1940 were tested at places in Gleiwitz to ensure secrecy.

-During the war, the Germans operated a Nazi prison in the city, and established numerous forced labour camps, including a Polenlager camp solely for Poles, a camp solely for Jews, a penal "education" camp, a subcamp of the prison in Strzelce Opolskie, and six subcamps of the Stalag VIII-B/344 prisoner of war camp.
+During the war, the Germans operated a Dulag transit camp for Polish prisoners of war, and a Nazi prison in the city, and established numerous forced labour camps, including a Polenlager camp solely for Poles, a camp solely for Jews, a penal "education" camp, a subcamp of the prison in Strzelce Opolskie, and six subcamps of the Stalag VIII-B/344 prisoner of war camp.
+In October 1943, the Germans brought a large transport of Italian POWs to a forced labour camp in today's Łabędy district.
 From July 1944 to January 1945, Gliwice was the location of four subcamps of the Auschwitz concentration camp.
 In the largest subcamp, whose prisoners were mainly Poles, Jews and Russians, nearly 100 either died of hunger, mistreatment and exhaustion or were murdered.
 During the evacuation of another subcamp, the Germans burned alive or shot 55 prisoners who were unable to walk.
 There are two mass graves of the victims of the early 1945 death march from Auschwitz in the city, both commemorated with monuments.

-On 24 January 1945, Gliwice was occupied by the Red Army as part of their Allied Occupation Zone.
+During the final stages of the war, 124 inhabitants committed suicide fearing the advancing Red Army.
+On 24 January 1945, Gliwice was occupied by the Red Army.
+Soviet troops then murdered over 1,000 civilians, mostly women, children and elders.
+In February 1945, the Soviets carried out deportations of local men to Soviet mines.
 Under borders changes dictated by the Soviet Union at the Potsdam Conference, Gliwice fell inside Poland's new borders after Germany's defeat in the war.
 It was incorporated into Poland's Silesian Voivodeship on 18 March 1945, after almost 300 years of being outside of Polish rule.

-The Germans were displaced to the new borders of Germany.
-Some of Poles that were the from the Polish Kresy (Eastern Borderlands), that were incorporated by Soviet Union, settled in Gliwice, for example from the vicinity of Lwów (Lviv) and part of Eastern Galicia incorporated into the USSR (the western parts of Eastern Galicia with Przemyśl, Sanok, Lubaczów, Lesko and the Western Bieszczady remained with Poland).
-Poles from other parts of Kresy also settled in Gliwice: from Volhynia, Polesie (Polesia), the Wilno region (Vilnius region) and the Grodno region.
-In addition, Poles from other regions of Poland, including the vicinity of Kielce, Rzeszów, Łódź or Poznań, as well as Poles from other countries, settled in Gliwice.
+In 1956, Gliwice was the site of a manifestation of solidarity with the Hungarian Revolution of 1956, and local Poles raised funds and donated blood for the Hungarian insurgents (see also Hungary–Poland relations).